Vacuum Furnace Brazing Services

 Brazable Stainless Steels

-Aerospace brazing is done for super alloy components used in aerospace applications as they are typically joined together by brazing or diffusion bonding with nickel and cobalt base filler metals containing melting point depressants such as boron and silicon.
+Aerospace brazing is done for super alloy components used in aerospace applications as they are typically joined together by vacuum furnace brazing or vacuum diffusion bonding with nickel and cobalt base filler metals containing melting point depressants such as boron and silicon.
 Aerospace brazing is carried out in high vacuum furnaces by holding the parts for a long period of time to diffuse away boron and silicon.
 During the aerospace brazing process our vacuum furnaces can reach temperatures to 2800°F and have vacuum levels to 10-6 Torr, all metal hot zones and extremely rapid cooling.
 Applied Thermal Technologies Inc. personnel work closely with each customer in determining their particular requirements and are available for technical assistance for your aerospace brazing, metallurgy and heat treating questions.

 Copper Vacuum Furnace Brazing (AMS2670, AMS2671)